zahrag/barcodemetr/README.md

 # barcodemetr
 This repository contains code for analyzing DNA nucleotide barcode sequences.
 The DNA nucleotide sequences are organized by taxonomic ranks—phylum, class, order, family, subfamily, genus, and species.
-At each rank, the data is structured hierarchically: every group-level consists of subgroups, and each subgroup includes identical DNA barcode sequences.
+At each rank, the data is structured hierarchically: every taxonomic consists of subgroups, and each subgroup includes identical DNA barcode sequences.
 Figure 1 illustrates this hierarchical organization.

 ### DNA Barcode Sequence

-The illustrated DNA barcode sequence highlights the arrangement of the four nucleotides—Adenine (A), Thymine (T), Cytosine (C), and Guanine (G)—within a specific gene region, such as the mitochondrial cytochrome c oxidase subunit I (COI) gene.
+The DNA barcode sequence highlights the arrangement of the four nucleotides—Adenine (A), Thymine (T), Cytosine (C), and Guanine (G)—within a specific gene region, such as the mitochondrial cytochrome c oxidase subunit I (COI) gene.
 Each nucleotide is depicted using a distinct color block to enhance visual interpretation: